-Microsoft Exchange 2013 or newer versions are vulnerable to NTLM relay attacks and privileged escalation.
+Microsoft Exchange 2013 and newer versions are vulnerable to NTLM relay attacks and privileged escalation.
 Administrators should review and apply the necessary workarounds until a permanent patch is made available.

 According to the National Cybersecurity and Communications Integration Center (NCCIC), Exchange 2013 and newer fail to set signing and sealing flags on NTLM authentication traffic.
 Attackers could then exploit the vulnerability CVE-2019-0686 to gain privileges to an Exchange server.